 Italian pastry shops sometimes offer more than just pastries, and Spinelli's does just that, as can be inferred by its full name (Spinelli's Pasta and Pastry Shop, or Spinelli's Ravioli and Pastry Shop, depending on the person you're talking to).
 On the pastry/baked goods end of things, you'll find Italian cookies here (the Vienna Cookies, which are made with anise, are especially fine), along with Oreo cheesecake, cannoli, half moons, chocolate chip cookies, M & M cookies, one of the best versions of tiramisu in the city, biscotti (including one with cherries), cakes, and much more.
 Some prepared takeout items are offered as well, with the Sicilian pizza being a solid option, though the arancini (rice balls with meat or spinach) and panzerotti (potato croquettes) are both outstanding and are well worth ordering.
 Freshly made pasta and sauces are also available, as are various pre-made frozen Italian meals that can be taken home, and all kinds of meals, sandwiches, calzones, pizzas, and party trays are offered for pickup/delivery, events, functions, and so on.
 Prices are generally very reasonable, especially when it comes to the pre-made items (the pizza slices, arancini, and panzerotti can be had with pocket change).

-While not a hidden gem to those who live in East Boston, Spinelli's Pasta and Pastry Shop isn't nearly as well known as, say, Mike's Pastry or Modern Pastry in Boston's North End, which get much of their business from tourists and other visitors to Boston.
+While perhaps not a hidden gem to those who live in East Boston, Spinelli's Pasta and Pastry Shop isn't nearly as well known as, say, Mike's Pastry or Modern Pastry in Boston's North End, which get much of their business from tourists and other visitors to Boston.
 But easier parking, fewer lines (no lines, really), low prices, and friendly service make this spot a great alternative for those looking to get some old-fashioned Italian items without the hassle.

 Copyright © 2017-2020, Boston's Hidden Restaurants (www.hiddenboston.com).